Skip to main content

 • monetization

-The monetization aspect of the game is positively highlighted, with users appreciating the absence of microtransactions, which contrasts with typical cash grab practices in the industry.
-Despite initial perceptions of it being a cash grab, players recognize the game's quality and the dedication of its small development team.
+The monetization aspect of the game is positively highlighted, with users appreciating the absence of microtransactions, which contrasts with the perception of it being a cash grab.
+Despite some criticism regarding its initial presentation, the game's quality is emphasized, suggesting that it deserves better marketing to showcase its value.

 • “This game is a half-baked cash grab.”

-• “A small team of three people for five years have made a game that many would consider a kino that otherwise would be a soulless cash grab if made by a triple-A studio.”
+• “A small team of three people for five years have made a game that many would consider a kino, which would otherwise be a soulless cash grab if made by a triple-A studio.”

 • character development

-• “I really would like to see a complete re-skin of player characters and also a persistent character development feature.”
+• “Really would like to see a complete re-skin of player characters and also a persistent character development feature.”

 Buy PULSAR: Lost Colony